-Our liaison offices in Berlin, Brussels, Washington, Moscow, Brasilia and Beijing are key points of contact between the Group and the political arena.
+Our liaison offices in Berlin, Brussels, Washington, Moscow, Brasília and Beijing are key touchpoints between the company and political stakeholders.
 Bayer actively participates in existing transparency initiatives.
-It publishes details of costs, employee numbers and any of the other statistics required in each country, e.g. in the transparency registers of European institutions or the U.S. Congress.
-Bayer goes way beyond the statutory requirements in doing so.
-For instance, the Group also publishes data for countries, e.g. in Germany, where there is no legislative requirement to publish such information.
-In 2015 the costs incurred at the liaison offices for human resources, material and projects totaled approximately: €1.2 million in Berlin, €2 million in Brussels, Belgium; €7.3 million in Washington, United States; €0.2 million in Moscow, €1.2 million in Brasilia and €1 million in Beijing.
+It publishes details of costs, employee numbers and any of the other statistics required in each country, e.g. in the transparency registers of the European institutions and the U.S. Congress.
+Bayer goes far beyond the statutory requirements in doing so.
+For instance, the Group also publishes data for countries such as Germany where there is no legal requirement to publish such information.
+In 2016, the costs incurred at the liaison offices for human resources, material and projects totaled approximately: €1.4 million in Berlin, Germany; €1.9 million in Brussels, Belgium; €7.3 million in Washington, United States; €0.2 million in Moscow, Russia; €1.3 million in Brasília, Brazil; and €1.1 million in Beijing, China.

 According to our corporate policy, we have committed not to make any direct donations to political parties, politicians or candidates for political office.
 However, some associations to which the Group belongs make donations on their own initiative, in compliance with statutory regulations.